Fentanyl Seizures in U.S. Skyrocket from 2 lbs to 1,485 lbs in 3 Years

 - Avoid buying fentanyl on the Internet.
 Fentanyl sold in the Internet is produced in China and made with a cocktail of dangerous chemicals and ingredients that can instantly trigger an overdose or death.

 - Get help at an addiction treatment center.
 Drug detox centers can help you overcome dependence and addiction to any substance — including fentanyl.
 Look for detox centers that offer medication-assisted treatment for opioid addiction, since these treatments use medications that relieve opioid cravings and all other withdrawal symptoms — allowing you to experience a safe, comfortable recovery.

-If you or someone you love is struggling with opioid addiction, call our 24/7 confidential helpline at 800-483-2193.
+If you or someone you love is struggling with opioid addiction, call our 24/7 confidential helpline at 800-483-2193(Who Answers?).
 Our caring, experienced drug abuse counselors will discuss all your treatment options, and help you find a drug detox center that can guide you through overcoming opioid addiction.